Vardhan-225/Amoskys/docs/ASSESSMENT.md

 ## Conclusion

-InfraSpectre Phase 1 has delivered a production-ready foundation that exceeds most commercial security products in architecture quality, security posture, and operational maturity.
+Amoskys Phase 1 has delivered a production-ready foundation that exceeds most commercial security products in architecture quality, security posture, and operational maturity.
 The clean codebase, comprehensive documentation, and 100% test pass rate position the project for successful Phase 2 development.

-The strategic positioning is strong: InfraSpectre offers a modern, open-source alternative to expensive commercial SIEM systems while providing a platform for cutting-edge security research.
+The strategic positioning is strong: Amoskys offers a modern, open-source alternative to expensive commercial SIEM systems while providing a platform for cutting-edge security research.
 The foundation enables rapid iteration and experimentation that closed-source competitors cannot match.

 **Key Success Factors:**
 1. **Technical Excellence**: Clean architecture and comprehensive testing